 It’s interesting to note, Zhang added, that the opposite is also true: Anticipating a negative future experience decreases current enjoyment.

-Zhang studies consumer choice and judgement and decision making, among other specialties at the Lundquist College.
+Zhang studies consumer choice and judgment and decision making, among other specialties at the Lundquist College.

 Up next for Zhang is further study into brand logos and how brand logo design features evoke symbolic associations that influence consumers’ evaluations of the branded products.